 So you made a New Year’s exercise resolution, right?
 You probably got off to a great start, too!
 But then you realized how full the gym is after work, or that your days are already too full, and before you know it, your resolution has failed before it ever really began.
 Don’t worry, you’re not alone!
-41.6% of resolutions fail after just one month, and we’re 3 almost 4 months into 2018.
+41.6% of resolutions fail after just one month.
 Even though most resolutions fail quickly, it doesn’t mean you have to wallow in failure.
 Use these tips to get back up and succeed this time!

 It’s All About Goals!

 Chances are that when you first wrote down your resolution, you had an idea of what you wanted to achieve.
 When you tried to put it into practice, however, that goal seemed perpetually out of reach.
 In that case, you just need a set of goals that are attainable!
 Reset your goals so that they still push you to go farther, but aren’t so difficult that you’ll inevitably fail.
 Match these goals up with your rewards, making sure that each milestone is achievable if you work at it.
 You want your goals to be challenging but achievable so you’ll have the motivation to hit those milestones and get those rewards!